Sagebox/CKwargs/README.md

 or any combination in-between -- this keeps `NewWindow()` simple when you just want the defaults, simultaneously allowing it to be more complex when you don't.

+## Features

+CKwargs has a number of features that make it useful.

+- `Real Keyword Usage.`  Functions such as `MyFunction(parm1,parm2,keyword1=value,keyword=value2)` can be used.
+Functions can use only keywords (without traditional parameters), and can also be called without any keywords.
+Keywords can be contained in namespaces, classes or structs.
+In the case of namespaces, "using namespace <keyword namespace> within a function or file can allow keyword usage as shown above, without scoping the keywords.
+- `Symbolic Keywords.`  Uses compile-time symbolic values rather than strings.
+This allows the compiler to spot any errors easily.
+- `Intellisense Help.` Because keywords are symbolic, keywords can be listed by entering the keyword namespace, such as "kw::", which will bring up all available keywords with documentation about the keyword, how to use it, and forms it can take.
+- `Useful for mid-size, large-size project.`  Since the keywords don't form a template tied to every call, it's easier to form a generic set of symbolic keywords for a project.
+- `Multiple Types per-keyword.`  Keywords can be assigned multiple types.
+- `Small Code, Fast Execution.`  The code for the keywords is about 40 lines of small, discrete code (it just really links together objects on the stack).
+- `Usable in Real-Time environment.`   Memory and processing is very low, so keywords don't take much memory or execution speed.
+- `Template-Free Mode.`   One mode uses paramater packs, while another mode uses an object-base that makes programming and using keywords easier (because we all know how C++ treats syntax errors and such with STL and templates).
+- `Optional Keyword Functions.`  Keyword functions can be used instead of regular keywords (i.e.  `MyKeyword(value)` or `MyKeyword(value1,value2)` or just `MyKeword()` (in the case of a boolean true/false keyword), making using multiple keyword values easier.
+  - Example `MyFunction(parm1,parm2,Keyword1(), Keyword2(123), Keyword3("Hello"));`

 ## Advantages of Keywords